poojasnag/CZ4045_A2/NER/README.md

 ## Dataset
 The trained model file 'glove.6B.100.txt' is too large to be pushed to github.
 It can be downloaded from [THIS GDRIVE](https://drive.google.com/file/d/1sG0n3-vrhCOZTrVbYTKEOcrZ2m4RSEtA/view?usp=sharing).

+The other data files are saved in the data folder:
+- eng.train
+- eng.testa
+- eng.testb

 ## Dependencies
 - pytorch